 You have a periodic tenancy if you continue to live in your accommodation with the landlord's permission after the end of the 'fixed term tenancy' and you don't sign or agree a new lease.

-If your tenancy began after 1 April 2007 and does not have a definite period stated in the tenancy agreement, tenancy statement or rent book - a period of six months applies to your tenancy.
+If your tenancy began after 1 April 2007 and does not have a definite period stated in the tenancy agreement rent book - a period of six months applies to your tenancy.
 Once this tenancy period ends, your tenancy will be a periodic tenancy.
 This type of tenancy term does not apply to protected tenancies.

 Your risk of being evicted depends on your tenancy type